 What Triggers A CFIUS Review?

 - Since FIRRMA, the scope of the Committee on Foreign Investment in the United States’ (CFIUS) authority was greatly expanded.
 Now, CFIUS can review “other” investments that are non-controlling foreign investments.

 - While there is no list of “triggers” that CFIUS considers before reviewing a proposed transaction, some situations make a review more likely such as acquisitions that would result in foreign control over U.S. TID businesses; lending arrangements that give the foreign party an interest in the profits of a U.S. business, or the foreign acquisition of a U.S. business that is involved in defense contracts with the U.S. government.

 - The CFIUS review process could have one of three end results: (1) cleared transaction without mitigation measures; (2) cleared transaction with mitigation measures imposed; or (3) blocked transaction.

 - Examples of mitigation measures include the divestiture of certain assets; restructuring the transaction to avoid foreign control of U.S. assets; or canceling certain government contracts.

 - Consider hiring a team of attorneys who can advise your company on how to proceed with a CFIUS review.

 Experienced Defense Team in CFIUS Review

-If you need advice about an impending CFIUS review of a proposed foreign investment in your company, contact our team of defense attorneys today.
+If you need advice about an impending CFIUS review of a proposed foreign investment in your company, contact our team of defense and compliance attorneys today.

 In any transaction that involves foreign investment or foreign control of your business, it is strongly advisable that you secure the advice of the best possible counsel.

 At Oberheiden, P.C., we can help you determine whether a CFIUS notice may be needed as well as identify any CFIUS-related risks regarding your proposed foreign investment.

 We can also help you decide whether you should file a notice with CFIUS, how to structure your notice, and whether your transaction should be accompanied by any favorable mitigation measures.

 Do not wait to get in touch with a qualified attorney today.
 Put Oberheiden, P.C. on your team to advise you on these legal issues involving a CFIUS review.

 Pre-FIRRMA vs. Post-FIRRMA